 Tax Questions & Tips

-Student loan tax deduction
+Understanding student loan tax deduction

 What is student loan interest?

-Just like other loans, such as personal loans, car loans, and mortgage loans, student loans have interest rates.
+Like other loans, such as personal, car, and mortgage, student loans have interest rates.
 These are fees that lenders charge to make money on the loan.
-Again, as with most other loans, you pay off two things each time you make a loan payment–the loan’s principal (the actual amount of money you borrowed) and the loan’s interest.
-Lenders charge different interest rates for student loans, and sometimes the rates change during the length of the loan.
-Loan interest rates are often called an APR, or annual percentage rate.
-This is the interest rate charged that is stated as a yearly, or annualized, rate.
+As with most other loans, you pay off two things each time you make a loan payment — the loan’s principal (the actual amount of money you borrowed) and the loan’s interest.

 Is student loan interest tax deductible?